GabrielNakamura/site-personal/content/about/header/index.md

 text_align_right: false
 show_title_as_headline: false
 headline: |
-  Hi, thanks for visiting my personal website
+  Hi, thanks for the visit
 ---

 <!-- this is a subheadline -->